mdaghlian/figure_finder/README.md

 NB - At the moment - this only works with notebooks.
 (I run it in VScode)

-Figures are all dumped in one folder as png files.
+Figures are all dumped in one folder as svg files.
 The code in the notebook cell used to create them is saved in a corresponding text file, and a database is created.
 The database (a csv file) has information on how the figure was made (in which notebook, with the code from the cell), what the figure is about (tags are extracted from all the text in the figure).

 You can then search for your figures using the tags.
 This includes the date that the figure was made, any tags that the user specified, as well as any text which is in the figure.